lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

 class Civilian(ICharacter):

     def pull_out_rpg(self) -> None:
         # Jesus Christ, what kind of civilian is this?
+        # Where the hell did he get a thermoboric shell?
-        print("Pulling out motherfucking RPG-7")
+        print("Pulling out motherfucking RPG-7 with thermobaric shell")

     def attack(self) -> None:
         # Why the hell would a civilian attack?